shahoob/arcadia-index/backend/CONTRIBUTING.md

 - [insomnia](https://github.com/Kong/insomnia/)

 ### Environment
-At runtime, Arcadia-index will source environment variables to influence it's behavior.
+At runtime, arcadia's backend will source environment variables to influence it's behavior.
 The simplest way to set these during development is to write them into a file named `.env`.
 A documented sample file is made available, so a quick way to get started is to use it by running `cp .env.sample .env`.

 ### Database

-Arcadia uses a postgresql database.
+Arcadia's backend uses a postgresql database.
 The recommended method for spawning an instance of postgres is using docker:

 ```
 docker-compose -f docker/postgres.yml up -d